DioxusLabs/docsite/docs/en/guide/state.md

 You can create state in dioxus using hooks.
 Hooks are Rust functions that take a reference to `ScopeState` (in a component, you can pass `cx`), and provide you with functionality and state.

-We can use the `use_shared_state_provider` to create state in the root of our application that is availible to all child components.
+We can use the `use_shared_state_provider` to create state in the root of our application that is available to all child components.
 We can then use the `use_shared_state` hook to read and modify that state in the `Preview` and `StoryListing` components.

 > Note: You should prefer local state hooks like use_state or use_ref when you only use state in one component.
 Because we use state in multiple components, we can use a [global state pattern](../cookbook/state/global.md)